Related Posts

 New Mexico Agriculture Secretary Jeff M. Witte said pasteurization is “a vital part” of dairy safety.
 He urged the public to avoid unpasteurized products.

-Food safety experts and the Centers for Disease Control and Prevention (CDC) repeatedly warned against consuming against unpasteurized milk.
-But Health and Human Services Secretary Robert F. Kennedy Jr. continue to promote its supposed benefits to health heightening concerns among public health officials as infant food safety comes under renewed scrutiny.
+Food safety experts and the Centers for Disease Control and Prevention (CDC) repeatedly warned against consuming unpasteurized milk.
+But Health and Human Services Secretary Robert F. Kennedy Jr. continues to promote its purported health benefits, heightening concerns among public health officials as infant food safety comes under renewed scrutiny.